connectivecpp/chops-net-ip/README.md

 # Chops - Connective Handcrafted Openwork Software Medley

 The Chops Medley is a collection of C++ libraries oriented towards networking and distributed processing.
 It is written using modern C++ design idioms and the latest (2017) C++ standard.

-A significant number of C++ 11 features are used, while only basic C++ 14 and 17 features are used (e.g. `std::optional`, `std::byte`, simple usages of structured bindings, generic lambdas).
+# Chops Libraries

 ## Chops Net